eellak/gsoc2022--Nodered-backend-/README.md

 Testing instructions
 have two postman tabs opened,
--one for register/login- to generate token for each call- since it refreshes after each auth request to the api &
+- one for register/login- to generate token for each call- since it refreshes after each auth request to the api &
--the second one to make create/stop calls using the body and Authorization(bearer token) sections of the request.
+- the second one to make create/stop calls using the body and Authorization(bearer token) sections of the request.

 Important Note
--after starting a container, create another one for the same user only after stopping the previous one, because each user has only one unique port in the server to begin with.
+- after starting a container, create another one for the same user only after stopping the previous one, because each user has only one unique port in the server to begin with
--use desktop Postman app, other versions dont support sending array("selections" in our case) with request body or have complicated ways of achieving it.
+- use desktop Postman app, other versions dont support sending array("selections" in our case) with request body or have complicated ways of achieving it.

 Thus, 85-90% of the work's done.
 Any remaining time shall be used to glamourize the Web app frontend further :)